What is Infertility?

 Men are often assessed for sperm count and quality when evaluating for infertility.
 If the sperm count is low or other problems are suspected, a referral to a urologist specializing in male infertility will be given where an ultrasound may be performed to observe and evaluate the tubing and duct system through which semen moves.
 The scrotum may also be observed with ultrasound imaging.
 In some cases, hormone testing may be performed.

 How Long Does It Take to Diagnose Infertility?

-Basic infertility testing for women may be completed over the course of a few menstrual cycles.
+Basic infertility testing for women may be complete over the course of a few menstrual cycles.
 The more diagnostics that are involved, the longer the process may take.
 If the male partner undergoes infertility evaluation simultaneously, it is possible to have the process completed six months or less.
 It is important to remember that only 60% of infertility cases indicate a clear cause.

 Is a Diagnosed Cause Necessary to Treat Infertility?

 Not necessarily.
 Infertility treatments have been successful in many cases where no cause has been found.
 One of the first things you can do to improve your chances of conception is to establish a healthy lifestyle.
 Some couples abstain from all alcohol and from smoking and recreational drug use.
 Talk with your doctor about medications and supplements you are taking.
 Implement stress-management strategies to minimize stress hormones in your body.

 Every case is different and may respond to one or more therapies revolving around reproductive health.
 If a woman is diagnosed with endometriosis or tubal anomaly, surgery may be performed to unblock tubes or to remove excess tissue from outside the endometrium.